kumari-anupam/concurrent-downloader/README.md

 # concurrent-downloader
-It downloads the file from a HTTP server using goroutine if file size > 10MB
+It is service written in Golang which downloads the file from a HTTP server using goroutine if file size is > 10MB